CoderTristan/Ideas/README.md

 Wordpop game for browser

+ai what's missing from a platform or otherwise

+ai micro eco friendly move

 ai agrees along with reasoning why the user is right

 random travel location and ai generated description at button press